isomerpages/nlb-biblioasia/_jul-2010/Bibliography, A Treasure Trove on Hadhramis in Southeast Asia Much to Discover.md

 [^19]: See section 2.5 of the bibliography for the works.

-[^20]: D. A. Ringkes, [_Nine Saints of Java_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=8816560) (Kuala Lumpur: Malaysian Sociological Research Institute, 1996).
+[^20]: D.A.
+Ringkes, [_Nine Saints of Java_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=8816560) (Kuala Lumpur: Malaysian Sociological Research Institute, 1996).
 (Call no. RSEA 297.092 RIN)

 [^21]: Alatas, “[Hadhramaut and the Hadhrami Diaspora](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13050804),” 33.

 [^22]: The Persians were mostly traders.
-Some of them were Christian missionaries who were in the Philippines and the areas of the Malay Archipelago such as Java, Sumatra, Sunda and Maluku.
+Some of them were Christian missionaries who were in the Philippines and the areas of the Malay archipelago such as Java, Sumatra, Sunda and Maluku.

 [^23]: Alatas, “[Hadhramaut and the Hadhrami Diaspora](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13050804),” 32.

-[^24]: L. W. C. Van Den Berg, [_Le Hadhramout Et Les Colonies Arabes Dans L’archipel Indien_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=3231501) (Batavia: Impr.
+[^24]: L.W.C. van den Berg, [_Le Hadhramout Et Les Colonies Arabes Dans L’archipel Indien_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=3231501) (Batavia: Impr.
 Du gouvernement, 1886).
 (Call no. RRARE 325.25309598 BER; microfilm NL7400)

-[^25]: Nico J. G. Kaptein, “Arabophobia and Terekat: How Sayyid Uthman Became Advisor to the Netherlands Colonial Administration,” in [_The Hadhrami Diaspora in Southeast Asia: Identity Maintenance or Assimilation?_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13167077), ed.
+[^25]: Nico J.G.
+Kaptein, “Arabophobia and Terekat: How Sayyid Uthman Became Advisor to the Netherlands Colonial Administration,” in [_The Hadhrami Diaspora in Southeast Asia: Identity Maintenance or Assimilation?_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13167077), ed.
 Ahmed Ibrahim Abushouk and Hassan Ahmed Ibrahim (Boston: Brill, 2009), 38.
 (Call no. RSEA 305.89275335 HAD)

-[^26]: Most of the British archival records are available in the India Office Record (IO) in the India and Oriental Office in the British Library, London and Public Record Office (PRO) in Kew, London.
+[^26]: Most of the British archival records are available in the India Office Record in the India and Oriental Office in the British Library, London and Public Record Office in Kew, London.
 These are records of the British administration in Aden and correspondences of the Colonial Office and the Foreign Office.
 For Dutch sources, the documents are in the Collectie G. A. J. Hazeu (Hazeu Collection) and Collectie R. A. Kern (Kern Collection) in KITLV, Leiden, Netherlands and the Oriental Collection of the Leiden University.
 Some of the other colonial sources on Hadhrami exist in Seiyun Archives (SMA)

 [^27]: Nurfadzilah Yahaya, “Tea and Company: Interactions Between the Arab Elite and the British in Cosmopolitan Singapore,” in [_The Hadhrami Diaspora in Southeast Asia: Identity Maintenance or Assimilation?_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13167077), ed.
 Ahmed Ibrahim Abushouk and Hassan Ahmed Ibrahim (Boston: Brill, 2009), 71.
 (Call no. RSEA 305.89275335 HAD)